AIR FORCE BIRTHDAY | SEPTEMBER 18

-On September 18, we commemorate the establishment of The United States Air Force.
+The Air Force Birthday on September 18th commemorates the establishment of The United States Air Force.

-Almost from the moment the Wright brothers found a way to soar with the birds, aeronautical pursuits were incorporated into the military.
-However, it was not until September 18, 1947, that the US Air Force was a separate branch of the Armed Forces.
+Almost from the moment the Wright brothers found a way to soar with the birds, the military incorporated aeronautical pursuits into their missions.
+However, the Air Force did not become a separate branch of the Armed Forces until September 18, 1947.

-The Signal Corps was the earliest established aeronautical force in the military.
-The first missions during the Civil War provided visional communications via flags and torch light from aerial balloons.
-The Signal Corps didn’t become an official branch of the Army until 1863, making way for more aeronautical training and study.
+The military established the Signal Corps as the first aeronautical force in the United States.
+During the Civil War, the first missions provided visional communications via flags and torchlight from aerial balloons.
+Even so, the Signal Corps didn’t become an official branch of the Army until 1863.
+Its creation made way for more aeronautical training and study.

-Since then, military air service has gone through many names and commands from Air Service of the US Army to the Air Corps and Army Air Force.
-Finally, in 1947, President Truman signed the National Security Act establishing The United States Air Force as a separate branch of the military.
+Since then, military air service has gone through many names and commands.
+A few examples are the Air Service of the US Army, the Air Corps, and the Army Air Force.
+Finally, in 1947, President Truman signed the National Security Act establishing the United States Air Force as a separate branch of the military.

 The 1947 National Security Act restructured The United States military and intelligence agencies in the aftermath of World War II.
 On September 18, 1947, President Truman signed the National Security Act establishing the U.S. Airforce on board the first Air Force One, a VC 54C.